2called-chaos/mcl/Readme.md

 It should be somewhat easy to write custom commands but there are some gotchas to it.
 If you can't figure it out from the shipped handlers just ask your question in the issues.

+MCL is aimed at linux users with a basic knowledge of how servers work but feel free to try :) I haven't tested the Windows installer in a while.

 ### [» https://mcl.breitzeit.de <small>(read this with TOC / documentation)</small>](https://mcl.breitzeit.de)

 ---

 ## Help
-If you need help or have problems [open an issue](https://github.com/2called-chaos/mcl/issues/new) or [chat with me](http://webchat.esper.net/?channels=mcl).
+If you need help or have problems [open an issue](https://github.com/2called-chaos/mcl/issues/new) or [chat with me](http://discord.gg/2vDfU4C).
 Please note that I'm not always there so either be patient, stubborn or just create an issue (I won't bite you).
-Also make sure to _highlight_ me in IRC by including my full nickname _soahccc_ in your message.
+Also make sure to _highlight_ me in Discord (`@2called-chaos`).

 ## Features
   * Monitors itself and your minecraft server and restarts both when they crash